r2c-CSE/semgrep-utilities/semgrep-ci/github/README.md

 If you use branch protection on your GitHub repos, onboarding Semgrep to many repos at the same time is not currently possible through the Semgrep Cloud Platform UI.
 The scripts in this directory provide an alternative.
 The script `onboard-repos.sh` creates PRs for all targeted repos in an organization, and the script `approve-semgrep-prs.sh` approves and merges those PRs.

 The approval script is optional.
-PRs can also be merged manually.
+PRs can also be reviewed manually.
 If you run the approval script, you can also choose whether or not to merge the approved PR.

 To easily provide a secure `SEMGREP_APP_TOKEN` value to all repos, set the value as an [organization secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-an-organization).
 If you do not have access to organization secrets, consider setting up a [reusable workflow](https://semgrep.dev/docs/kb/semgrep-ci/github-reusable-workflows-semgrep/) and referencing that workflow in the `semgrep.yml` you will use to onboard other repositories.